XPixelGroup/DiffBIR/README.md

 - **2023.09.08**: Add support for restoring unaligned faces.
 - **2023.09.12**: Upload inference code of latent image guidance and release [real47](inputs/real47) testset.
 - **2023.09.13**: Provide online demo (DiffBIR-official) in [OpenXLab](https://openxlab.org.cn/apps/detail/linxinqi/DiffBIR-official), which integrates both general model and face model.
 Please have a try! [camenduru](https://github.com/camenduru) also implements an online demo, thanks for his work.:hugs:
+- **2023.09.14**：Add support for background upsampling for face enhancement!
+Try it >

 ## <a name="todo"></a>:climbing:TODO